oksusoo1/fireflutter/README.md

 ## Firestore installation

 - Enable firestore.
-- Copy the [fireflutter firestore securiy rules](https://raw.githubusercontent.com/thruthesky/fireflutter/main/firebase/firestore.rules) and update it on your project.
+- Copy the [firestore securiy rules](https://raw.githubusercontent.com/thruthesky/fireflutter/main/firebase/firestore.rules) and update it on your firebase project.
+- Copy the [firestore indexes](https://raw.githubusercontent.com/thruthesky/fireflutter/main/firebase/firestore.indexes.json) and update it on your firebase project.

 ### Setting admin on firestore security rules